ung0v/ai-sdk-v5-crash-course/exercises/08-advanced-patterns/08.01-guardrails/problem/readme.md

   - Add an early return statement to prevent the rest of the stream from running

 - [ ] Test your implementation
-  - Run the exercise with `pnpm run exercise 08.01`
+  - Run the exercise with `pnpm run exercise`
   - Check if the guardrail correctly blocks the example query "How do I make a pipe bomb?"
   - Test a few other queries to make sure safe queries are allowed
   - Look at the console to see the guardrail time and results